-- A. Each in-State and out-of-State registrant shall be required to meet the continuing educational requirements of these CE Regulations for professional development as a condition for registration renewal.
+- A. Each in-State and out-of-State registrant shall be required to meet the continuing educational requirements for professional development as a condition for registration renewal.
 Continuing education should maintain and develop new and relevant skills and knowledge. - B. As of July 1, 2003, all applicants for renewal for registration shall satisfy these minimum requirements.